Monetary policy impacts

 Context

-The primary objective of the ECB’s monetary policy is to maintain price stability.
-The ECB aims at inflation rates of below, but close to, 2% over the medium term.
-To this end, the ECB uses interest rates and since the 2008 crisis also non-standard measures (Asset purchase programmes, Targeted longer-term refinancing operations (TLTROs)…) to affect financing conditions in the economy.
+The ECB’s primary objective is price stability, defined as an annual inflation rate close or below 2% over the medium term.
+To this end, the ECB uses interest rates and, since the 2008 crisis, other non-standard measures to affect financing conditions in the eurozone economy.

-The Eurofi papers presented below detail the positive and negative aspects regarding the on-going ultra-accommodative monetary policies and suggest ways out of the monetary policy deadlock.
+The Eurofi papers presented below detail the positive and negative aspects of the ECB monetary policy, before the COVID-19 crisis, and in the context of high inflation since 2021.

 Extracted from the main Eurofi publications (Regulatory Updates, Views Magazines and Conference Summaries)